fluid-cloudnative/fluid/docs/en/dev/api_doc.md

 For Worker, support the following options.</p>
 <p>vineyardd.reserve.memory: (Bool) where to reserve memory for vineyardd
-If set to true, the memory quota will be counted to the vineyardd rather than the application. etcd.prefix: (String) the prefix of etcd key for vineyard objects</p>
+If set to true, the memory quota will be counted to the vineyardd rather than the application. etcd.prefix: (String) the prefix of etcd key for vineyard objects wait.etcd.timeout: (String) the timeout period before waiting the etcd to be ready, in seconds</p>
 <p>Default value is as follows.</p>
 <pre><code>vineyardd.reserve.memory: &quot;true&quot;
 etcd.prefix: &quot;/vineyard&quot;
+wait.etcd.timeout: &quot;120&quot;
 </code></pre>
 </td>
 </tr>